 Meet Sherri Connell, a beautiful and accomplished woman: former model, performer, equestrian, educated with multiple degrees.
 In 1991, because of Multiple Sclerosis and Lyme Disease, her active life came crashing down.
 Aware of her struggles in dealing with friends, family and others who exhibited little understanding of her situation, her husband, Wayne, created The Invisible Disabilities Association (www.invisibledisabilities.org).
-And together they wrote this 56-page booklet to help encourage and create understanding for those who just don't get it that we really are sick and sometimes need to be handled with kid gloves.
+Together they wrote this 56-page booklet to help encourage and create understanding for those who just don't get it that we really are sick and sometimes need to be handled with kid gloves.

 As insensitive as the behavior of those "non-believers" can seem, while reading this booklet I became aware of how difficult it is for them to deal with US.
 They always seem to say the wrong thing.
 We frustrate them because we seem okay on the outside; how can they tell when we're not?
 Why aren't we the same people we used to be?
 They feel like they've lost the person they once knew.
 (Yeah, we feel that way, too!)